qdzhaov/mintty/wiki/Tips.md

-For symbol characters and emojis that are single-width by definition (e.g. locale) but visually double-width, double-width display is supported if the character is following by an adjacent single-width space character.
+For symbol characters and emojis that are single-width by definition (e.g. locale) but visually double-width, double-width display is supported if the character is followed by an adjacent single-width space character.

 ## Font rendering and geometry ##